 How to care for your child if they have COVID‑19

 It can be scary to learn that your child has COVID‑19, but most children have mild illness and are able to recover at home.
 For mild symptoms, talk with your child's primary care provider and follow their instructions for care.
-Teenagers who are at high risk for severe COVID‑19 and test positive can ask their provider if they would benefit from monoclonal antibody therapy.
+People who are at high risk for severe COVID-19 and test positive can ask if they would benefit from monoclonal antibody therapy or antiviral treatment.

 Use these tips to reduce the risk of spreading the virus and help with your child's recovery: